russoedu/js-box/README.md

 JS_BOX_NGINX_PORT=80          # the Docker port that will be accessible externally JS_BOX_NGINX_HOST=localhost   # the URL to be accessible externally JS_BOX_MONGODB_PORT=9090      # The port to be able to access MongoDB externally
+### Only used for development mode
+JS_BOX_DEV_CLIENT_PORT=3000   # the Docker port in DEVELOPMENT mode that will let the client be accessible externally JS_BOX_DEV_API_PORT=4000      # the Docker port in DEVELOPMENT mode that will let the API be accessible externally
 ```

 ## Available external ports